fusedio/fused-mcp/README.md

 ## Requirements
 - Python 3.13
-- Latest [Claude Desktop app](https://claude.ai/download) installed (note this is only available on MacOS & Windows for now)
+- Latest [Claude Desktop app](https://claude.ai/download) installed (note this is only available on MacOS & Windows for now, see at the bottom of this README for instructions with a local client without the Desktop app)

 You do _not_ need a Fused account to do any of this!
 All of this will be running on your local machine